barbarian: -noun; a person in a savage, primitive state; uncivilized person

 -Unlike most of my peers, I have absolutely no adoration or nostalgic yearning for the 80's - I don't like 80's music, 80's TV shows, 80's attitudes, and 80's hair and clothing styles make me want to regurgitate everything I've eaten since 1967.

-Also, I'm an atheist.
-Never mind that I do have a solid code of ethics, non-atheists tend to see a declaration of atheism as spewed sewage from the mindset of someone who is savage and uncivilized.
+-I'm an atheist.
+Never mind that I do have a solid code of ethics and a ridiculously spiritual life, non-atheists tend to see a declaration of atheism as spewed sewage from the mindset of someone who is savage and uncivilized.
+Atheism is often seen as something that must be cleaned up, swept into a bin, and incinerated.

 You see?
 I am a Barbarian.
 And that's just fine with me.
-Keep your clean white togas and ordered society.
-I'll be over here in my sweats, painting and getting hopped up on caffeine.
+Keep your clean white togas and well-ordered society.
+I'll be over here in my sweats, getting hopped up on caffeine, painting, writing, cussing in true, rowdy, barbarian form, unapologetically attacking castles, and running wild through the woods.